RSGInc/VisionEval-Dev/sources/modules/VELandUse/inst/module_docs/CalculateUrbanMixMeasure.md

 A binary logit model is used to calculate the probability that a household is located in an urban mixed-use neighborhood as a function of the population density of the Bzone that household resides in and the housing type of the household.

-This model is estimated using a household dataset prepared from 2001 National Household Travel Survey public use datasets by the VE2001NHTS package.
+This model is estimated using a household dataset prepared from 2001 National Household Travel Survey public use datasets by the VENHTS package.
 The HhData_df data frame is loaded from that package and used to estimate the model.
 Following are the summary statistics for the estimated model:

 ```